openid/death-and-the-digital-estate/README.md

 [DADE Mailing List](https://lists.openid.net/mailman/listinfo/openid-digital-directives)

-Meeting Schedule: Currently alternating Fridays at 15:00 UTC.
+Meeting Schedule: Alternating every other week on Wednesdays at 23:00 GMT and Fridays at 15:00 GMT starting January 8, 2025.
 See the [OIDF Calendar](https://openid.net/calendar/) for more information.

-Slack: #DADE channels on both OpenID Foundation Slack and [IDPro](https://idpro.org) Slack
+Slack: #DADE channels on both [OpenID Foundation](https://openid.net/) Slack and [IDPro](https://idpro.org) Slack